Winch: Vehicle recovery

 The main feature that legally distinguishes a tow truck from a conventional truck in many jurisdictions is the presence of a winch, which is used to either extract disabled or immobilized vehicles, or to load them onto flatbed/tilt and load type tow trucks.
 These may be electrically or hydraulically powered from a power take-off, and is wound with a wire cable and equipped with a hook.
 Snatch blocks may be used to change direction or increase the pulling power and a variety of specialized hooks may be attached to the main hook, including hooks which attach to specific parts of the car.
 J-hooks, which look somewhat like blunt meat hooks are used to hook around axles.
 Mini-J hooks can be used if there is a tow loop provided, and R and T hooks are designed to hook into slots cut by the manufacturer in the underside of the frame on many cars.
 Axle straps may also be used, when there are few other places to attach.

 Off-road vehicles

-Off-road vehicles may be equipped with recovery tools such as winches on the front and back bumpers, normally dead-bolted to the frame of the vehicle.
+Off-road vehicles may be equipped with recovery tools such as winches on the front and back bumpers, usually mounted to a winch bar or frame mounted metal bumper.
+Less commonly it is mounted on a specialised metal plate "hidden winch mount" behind the vehicle's stock bumper, this is referred to as a "hidden winch" as the hook and fairlead hides behind a flip-up front number plate, the winch itself is not visible.
 The snubbing winch is used to pull vehicles out of mud, snow, sand, rocks, and water, and to pull vehicles through or over obstacles.
 The winch is made of cable made up of a braided synthetic rope, or a steel cable wrapped around a motorized drum.
 Each is controlled electronically, allowing the operator to control the winch speed.
+Modern vehicles typically use electric winches running off the car's 12V starter or 24V secondary battery.
+The winch is either controlled with a detachable cable, a button inside the car or wireless remote.
+Older vehicles may have a PTO winch, controlled via the car's transmission, a secondary clutch maybe used so the vehicle does not need to be moving while winching.
+Some winches are powered by the pressure generated in the hydraulic steering system.
+The high lift jack or come-along is used for manual winching.